 A change in baby's movements

-During pregnancy, your baby's movements are a sign of their health.
+they are well.
 If your baby's pattern of kicks and movements changes, contact your midwife or nearest maternity unit immediately for advice.

 These short films about the importance of knowing your baby's movements were produced for Our Chance, a campaign by the charities Sands and Best Beginnings to raise awareness of health issues in pregnancy.